Conservation District Staff

 Paul joined the Conservation District in 2021 and is responsible for the successful coordination of all programs and staff under the Board of Supervisors.
-He brings experience managing small businesses and environmental programs for government, non profit and private sector organizations throughout the Puget Sound.
-Paul is a resident of Orcas Island, where it is easy to see and enjoy how the work of the Conservation District and its strategic partners have had a profound impact on land preservation, water quality, agriculture, energy and recreation for generations of islanders.
-Prior to joining the CD, Paul served as the District Manager for the Lopez Solid Waste Disposal District and as a climate and energy program specialist for City of Bellevue.
-He has a BA in English Literature from Iowa State University and a MBA in Sustainable Business from Presidio University.
+He has over 15 years of experience managing small businesses, government agencies and non profit programs throughout the Puget Sound.
+Paul is a resident of Orcas Island, where he is immersed in the work of the Conservation District and its strategic partners while raising his family and a small crop of oysters.
+Prior to joining the CD, Paul served as the District Manager for the Lopez Solid Waste Disposal District and as a climate and energy program specialist for City of Bellevue, WA.
+Paul has a BA in English Literature from Iowa State University and a MBA in Sustainable Business from Presidio University.

 Tony Fyrqvist, Finance Manager

 Tony joined the San Juan Islands Conservation District as the Financial Manager in 2020 after more than thirty years in community banking.
 Tony brings a wealth of finance experience to the district as well as ties to the San Juan Island community.
 Originally from a small island in Finland, Tony and his wife, Lisa, raised their five children in Friday Harbor, where he has been an active participant in local society.
 Tony has coached youth sports for the region, including baseball, roller hockey, and soccer.
 At home, Tony and Lisa actively compost household organic matter, and he rides his bike to work, regardless of the weather.
 Tony obtained his undergraduate degree from California State University, went on to complete his Master’s degree in International Management at Arizona State University, and attained his MBA from Seattle University.

 Pauline Chiquet, Agriculture Natural Resource Planner & VSP Coordinator